zvxzdx/runeforge-wiki-ru/specific-guide/vfx/create-Idleparticles-using-idleparticle-packs.md

 They are also known as "Auras".

-IdleParticlesEffects is an emitter in the main.bin of your champ, which tells the game which particles you set as idle particles (auras).
+IdleParticlesEffects is an emitter in the main.bin of your champ, it tells the game which particles you set as idle particles (auras).

 # Is it difficult to make idle particles?